nobl9/terraform-provider-nobl9/docs/resources/alert_policy.md

 Optional:

-- `lasts_for` (String) How long a given condition needs to be valid to mark a condition as true.
-Time duration string.
+- `lasts_for` (String) Indicates how long a given condition needs to be valid to mark the condition as true.
-- `value` (Number) For averageBurnRate it tells how fast the error budget is burning.
-For burnedBudget it tells how much error budget is already burned.
+- `value` (Number) For averageBurnRate, it indicates how fast the error budget is burning.
+For burnedBudget, it tells how much error budget is already burned.
-- `value_string` (String) Used with timeToBurnBudget.
-When the budget would be exhausted.
-Expected value is a string in time duration string format.
+- `value_string` (String) Used with timeToBurnBudget, indicates when the budget would be exhausted.
+The expected value is a string in time duration string format.

 <a id="nestedblock--alert_method"></a>